 On the grounds of this shrine is Sado island’s oldest surviving “Noh” theater stage.
 Under its thatched roof, “Noh” theater is performed there every April and June.

-An ancient temple surrounded by a cedar forest with an impressive and beautiful five-story pagoda that took two generations of temple carpenters to complete
+An ancient temple surrounded by a cedar forest with an impressive five story pagoda that took two generations of temple carpenters to complete

 |Business Hours|| Everyday ( 08:00 AM ~ 04:00 PM )

 |Address||Myosenji Temple 29 Abutsubo, Sado, Niigata See map|

 This ancient temple in the lush green mountain was built in the Heian Era to resemble Kiyomizu-dera Temple in Kyoto

 |Business Hours|| Weekdays ( 09:00 AM ~ 06:00 PM )